-The usefulness and adoption of an intranet is determined by its users.
+The usefulness and adoption of an intranet solution is determined by its users.
 That’s why, when building a new intranet, it’s good to do some research within your organization to find out what kind of content should your employees have at their fingertips.
 Though every organization has their own specific needs, there are also some general tips that can help you in building more useful and relevant intranet landing pages for your employees.

 “UX isn’t an art form, or an exact science.
 It’s more about the method.
 The biggest thing you’ll learn in UX is just to try things.
 If you have to test two versions of a page, just put it out there.
 Learn from it, change if it isn’t working.
 We try to avoid big expensive builds in development and just do light builds, then test and optimize from there.
 You can test it before you commit to building it.
 In the end, UX saves a lot of time and money.
 It needs to be oriented towards solving a problem.
 Don’t build technology for technology’s sake – build it to solve a problem.”